silviaadiz/silviaadiz.github.io/content/aboutme/index.md

 Hi!

 My name is Silvia.
 I am a biologist who once discovered how much she enjoyed programming and statistics and decided to turn that into her job.
-In 2020, while doing my MSc in statistics, I joined the Genomic Medicine research group as an intern, during which I mastered  Right after finishing the pandemics lockdown in Spain, I became a research technician for a national project awarded to the PI to study the genetic basis of COVID-19.
+In 2020, while doing my MSc in statistics, I joined the Genomic Medicine research group as an intern, during which I developed R scripts for data wrangling and cleansing.
+Right after finishing the pandemics lockdown in Spain, I became a research technician for a national project awarded to the PI to study the genetic basis of COVID-19 (project SCOURGE).

+After finishing my master's degree, in 2021, I decided to turn that research into a PhD.